suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0203-Manage Device Enrollment into Intune.md

      ![](../media/11.png)

-   _**Note**: By performing this step, you enabled automatic enrollment into Intune for any User that performs an Azure AD join with a Windows device._
+   _**Note**: By performing this step, you enabled automatic enrollment into Intune for any User that performs an Entra join with a Windows device._

 ### Task 3: Configure Enrollment Restrictions